 Does Denver Water limit the number of days I can water my vegetable or annual flower garden?

-No. While we ask that you water your lawn no more than two times a week, we do not restrict the number of days you water your vegetable and flower garden.
+No. While we ask that you water your lawn no more than three times a week, we do not restrict the number of days you water your vegetable and flower garden.
 Vegetables don’t need more water than grass, but they need water deeper because they can have deeper roots.

 Does Denver Water limit the time of day I can water my vegetable or flower garden?